The Voice Kids (British TV series): Selection process

 The open auditions application for the first series closed on 2 September 2016, with the age limit being 7–14 years old.
 The show began staging producers' audition days in August 2016 across the United Kingdom, with the blind auditions beginning filming in December 2016.
 For season 5, filming began in February 2021.

 Format

-There are four phases to the competition:
+There were four phases to the competition: